-Question: Now that the application for Whitchurch Fields to be registered as a town or village green has been recommended for refusal, could you please give some guidance as to when The Whitchurch Consortium can proceed with their plans to develop a new sport and leisure facility that is needed for all sports enthusiasts, young and old alike, in the borough?
+- Asked of: Councillor Barry Macleod-Cullinane, Deputy Leader and Portfolio Holder for Adults and Housing - Question: Now that the application for Whitchurch Fields to be registered as a town or village green has been recommended for refusal, could you please give some guidance as to when The Whitchurch Consortium can proceed with their plans to develop a new sport and leisure facility that is needed for all sports enthusiasts, young and old alike, in the borough?

-Written

-Answer as

-Questioner

-absent:

-A meeting of the Licensing Committee has now been provisionally arranged for 10 December 2013 to review the findings and recommendations of the inspector and make a decision on the TVG application.
+Written Answer as Questioner absent:A meeting of the Licensing Committee has now been provisionally arranged for 10 December 2013 to review the findings and recommendations of the inspector and make a decision on the TVG application.
 At this stage no decisions can or have been made.

-Questioner: Ramesh Nadarajah

-Question: As a resident of Harrow and member of the consortium, I have been involved with the tender process for Whitchurch Playing Fields since 2009.
+- 3. - Questioner: Ramesh Nadarajah - Asked of: Councillor Barry Macleod-Cullinane, Deputy Leader and Portfolio Holder for Adults and Housing - Question: As a resident of Harrow and member of the consortium, I have been involved with the tender process for Whitchurch Playing Fields since 2009.
 The tender was put out by the Conservative Cabinet at that time looking for suitable partners to manage the site.
-We were short listed by the same Cabinet and selected by the recent village green?
+We were short listed by the same Cabinet and selected by the recent Labour Cabinet.

-Labour Cabinet.

-Please can Councillor Barry Macleod-Cullinane please explain why, after spending a great deal of money time and effort, as well as following the Council's instruction to the letter, he is now promising to register the site as a be convened in order to decide what comes next: Do we accept the Inspector's recommendation and turn down the application to register Whitchurch Playing Fields as a village green or do we agree to register it in opposition to the Inspector's report?
+Please can Councillor Barry Macleod-Cullinane please explain why, after spending a great deal of money time and effort, as well as following the Council's instruction to the letter, he is now promising to register the site as a village green?